-Thanks to capital investments supported by former Mayor Kelli Linville and the City Council in the 2019-2020 biennial budget, the Bellingham Public Library and the Public Works department are teaming up to remodel the main floor of the popular and well-used Central Library.
+Thanks to capital investments supported by former Mayor Kelli Linville and the City Council in the 2019-2020 biennial budget, the Bellingham Public Library and the Public Works department remodeled the main floor of the Bellingham Central Library beginning in 2019.
+The building reopened to the public in 2021.

-The Central Library downtown is the largest Bellingham Public Library branch as well as the Library’s administrative and operations center, all housed in a 1950s-era building that saw its last major renovation in 1985.
-The downtown branch welcomed about 630,000 visits last year with Central Library patrons borrowing 1.2 million items and attending more than 1,000 programs.
+The Central Library downtown is the largest Bellingham Public Library facility as well as the Library’s administrative and operations center, all housed in a 1950s-era building that saw its previous major renovation in 1985.

 - providing additional public spaces and a more open concept